MERTON PARK STUDIOS

 Starring Donald Houston, directed by Michael McCarthy

-Dexter the gardener warns Anne: "don't let they three bully you;" sound advice as the atmosphere is very repressive, and Bob is so busy at his work she hardly sees him.
+Dexter the gardener warns Anne, "don't let they three bully you;" sound advice as Bob is so busy at his work she hardly sees him.
 Crisis number one occurs when Aunt Judith's pet poisonous spider escapes and lands on poor Anne.
-It wasn't an accident, she says.
+Anne is convicned this was no accident.
 In fact she really doesn't want to live at Crow Hollow any more.
-But Dr Bob explains he has to live there as he's duty bound to provide a home for his three aunts.
+But Dr Bob explains he has to live there as he is duty bound to provide a home for his three aunts.

 Police are called and the atmosphere now becomes more like a routine detective story.
 Willow's past is revealed.
 But there must, naturally, be one last attempt by the murderer to finish Anne off.
 Thankfully Dr Bob at the last minute proves to have a bit more sense than so far and paying attention to his wife's forebodings, manages to trap the naughty auntie.
 Which one of the three was it?
 Well, the clues were there....

-There's a final scene, all smiles, at the end of the oppressive nightmare.
+There's a final scene, all smiles, at the end of the black nightmare.

 Merton Park Menu